CarlKCarlK/anipaint/README.md

 * It will not render an output that is already there
     * So, to get a fresh render, delete the output and aim it out new output folder.
 * "top_folder" is just a convenience.
 * File paths can use "/" or "\\", but if they use "\\" the string must start with an "r"
     * For example, r"E:\Dropbox\Watercolor Animation Assets")
 * Use "preview_frame" to turn on/off preview vs save to file.
 * It tries to center each stroke on an empty pixel
 * A folder of cached of edge distances will be placed under the matte folder.
 To get fresh edge distances, delete the cache folder or put the updated mattes in a new folder.
+* The cache folder also contains a text file containing the differences between pairs of files.
+For example, with name "Comp 2_00000.Comp 2_00141.diff_list.txt"
 * You can put more than one "Paint(...).paint()" command in a script to render multiple folders of matte files.
 (Could also write simple Python loop to run on multiple matte folders.)